-Connectedness, sense of place and the value that the community place on the township and surrounds is evidenced by the many photos and reminiscences that are shared within the community on social media (Flikr 2016; You know you're from Camden if...
-2016) as well as Camden's local paper, the District Reporter, providing history notes through its "Back Then" series and Camden Library providing an ongoing, on line archival record of Camden images (Camden Library 2016).
+Connectedness, sense of place and the value that the community place on the township and surrounds are evidenced by the many photos and reminiscences that are shared within the community on social media (Flikr; You know you're from Camden if...) as well as Camden's local paper, the District Reporter, providing history notes through its "Back Then" series and Camden Library providing an ongoing, on-line archival record of Camden voices and images.